 But from my experience and also in history, I see that God expects for US to make the first move.
 WE humans decide to act or take a question before the Lord and THEN hope for divine direction.

-I'm not stupid enough to think that in 1978 "God changed his mind about black people" or that humans pressure the Lord anymore than he pressures us (which is pretty much zilch).
+I'm not crazy enough to think that in 1978 "God changed his mind about black people" or that humans pressure the Lord anymore than he pressures us (which is pretty much zilch).
 The only real power he has to effect change over us is through love, and there’s a lesson in that for us.
 He doesn’t coerce, and nor should we.
 I think the Lord waits patiently for us to figure things out on our own.
 He had made it clear he “denieth none that come unto him, black or white, bond or free, male or female…all are alike unto God”.
 But WE didn't get part of that before 1978 until WE changed our perspective.

 Historically it has taken us mortals (even our prophet leaders, since they’re not raised in a cultural vacuum) a long time to realize what God already desires for his children.
 With Paul and all the other prophets, we "see through a glass darkly."
 But God waits patiently and lovingly for us to correct our perspectives and figure out His will for ourselves.
 He even shows long-suffering to apostles who live so set in their ways and convinced of the rightness of their position (even though their position turned out to be wrong, and regardless of the "certainty" they spoke with that they knew or "know" Gods will.)